ignotaC/smallsoft/README.md

                  last one takes recording time as first and last appearance of CALL or RET.
 14. ualist - Program will output little list of user agents to stdout.
-             You use it like this: ualist > my_list.
+             You use it like this: ualist proxyip:proxyport > my_list.
              It uses torsocks wget to download specific webpage.
+             Torsocks is kind of for not getting real IP banned.
+             The page owner bans a lot so it's better to hide and you should not trust proxies.
+             Anyway use getproxies and pass one of lister by it proxy ip port or use your own.
+They will surely ban it after you use it.
+             So open free proxies are best thing.
+Since they will die out in few days anyway.
              Program sleeps a bit and is slow.
-If you stop getting output restart tor to change the end point IP.
+If you stop getting output change the proxy.
 The owner of page we get UA is a bit dramatic.
              So you need to be stealthy.

 How to install?
 Run make in makefile directory.